 AQUACEL® Ag Foam dressing offers the healing benefits of a Hydrofiber® interface layer, the comfort of foam and the bacteria-killing power of ionic silver.

-AQUACEL® Ag Foam may be used for the management of both chronic and acute wounds, such as: leg ulcers, pressure ulcers (stage II-IV) and diabetic ulcers; surgical wounds (post-operative, donor sites, dermatological); partial-thickness (second-degree) burns; traumatic or surgical wounds left to heal by secondary intention such as dehisced surgical incisions; surgical wounds that heal by primary intent, such as dermatological and surgical incisions (e.g., orthopedic and vascular); local management of wounds that are prone to bleeding, such as wounds that have been mechanically or surgically debrided and donor sites; painful wounds; abrasions; lacerations; minor cuts; minor scalds and burns.
+AQUACEL® Ag Foam may be used for the management of both chronic and acute wounds, such as leg ulcers, pressure injuries (stages 2-4) and diabetic ulcers; surgical wounds (post-operative, donor sites, dermatological); partial-thickness (second-degree) burns; traumatic or surgical wounds left to heal by secondary intention such as dehisced surgical incisions; surgical wounds that heal by primary intent, such as dermatological and surgical incisions (e.g., orthopedic and vascular); wounds that are prone to bleeding, such as wounds that have been mechanically or surgically debrided and donor sites; painful wounds; abrasions; lacerations; minor cuts; minor scalds and burns.

 AQUACEL® Ag Foam dressings should not be used on individuals who are sensitive to or who have had an allergic reaction to the dressing or its components.

 Sterility is guaranteed unless pouch is damaged or opened prior to use.

 This device is for single use only and should not be reused.
 Reuse may lead to increased risk of infection or cross-contamination.
 Physical properties of the dressing may no longer be optimal for intended use.

 This wound dressing should not be used with other wound care products without first consulting a health care professional.

 During the body's normal healing process, non-viable tissue may be removed (autolytic debridement) from the wound, which could make the wound appear larger after the first few dressing changes.

 Should you observe irritation (reddening, inflammation), maceration (whitening of skin) or hypergranulation (excess tissue formation), consult a health care professional.